Efficient Distribution Matching of Representations via Noise-Injected Deep InfoMax: Deep InfoMax with automatic distribution matching

 Note that the predicate $ P(X) \defeq `` f(X) \in (g^{-1} \circ f)(X) $'' is not random when conditioned on $ X $.
 Thus, $ \proba ( P(X) \mid X) = \phi(X) $, where $ \phi $ is a function taking values in $ \{ 0, 1 \} $.
 As $ \phi(X) \geq \alpha > 0 $, $ \phi(X) = 1 $.
 This implies $ g(f(X)) = f(X) $ almost surely.

 \end{proofE}

+Overall, the signal-to-noise ratio serves as a tradeoff between the distribution matching objective and robustness to the data augmentations (the first and the third term in~\eqref{eq:infomax_objective_decomposition} correspondingly): higher magnitudes of $ Z $ impose tighter bounds on $ I(f(X) + Z; f(X) \mid f(X')) $, thus prioritizing maximization of $ h(f(X) + Z) $.
 In what follows, we formalize the provided reasoning by addressing Gaussian and uniform distribution matching separately.
 We also briefly discuss how a general DM problem can be reduced to the normal or uniform one.